 Why yes, I do disagree with you.
 Hold my beer.

-Perhaps you've even been a part of one, heroically convincing the free world of your superior views, simply by posting a meme.
+Perhaps you've even been a part of one, heroically convincing the free world of your superior views simply by posting a meme.
 While you may get fatigued with the lack of font choices, the recycled satirical images mocking an opposing view are more than effective at uplifting yours.
 One thing is for certain: Your opinion is completely correct, and everyone else is a garbage person.
 Unless we're referring to an inspiring story about (or a picture of) a puppy, people can not find merit in the opposing view, so the most appropriate action is to make fun of it.

 Trust me.
 I know how the internet works.

-When Facebook was first invented, it was created as a place to connect friends.
+When Facebook was first invented, it was created as a place to connect with friends.
 While it was successful for a period of time, the new media marketers got involved and started teaching people, explaining how to be an effective user of the internet.
-They did talks and online videos, and daily blogs, talking to people about being authentic and telling businesses that if they did not join the internet, they would disappear in a matter of months, abandoned by their human customers who have chosen to live their lives online.
+They did talks, online videos, and daily blogs, talking to people about being authentic and telling businesses that if they did not join the internet, they would disappear in a matter of months, abandoned by their human customers who have chosen to live their lives online.
 These marketers implored people to be active on social media so they could become the target of an advertising campaign.

 (1) Those who believe that their point of view is more sensible than anyone else's.